 “There are only two ways to influence human behavior: you can manipulate it or you can inspire it.” -Simon Sinek, “Start with Why”

 You’ve heard it over and over again—one of the most powerful tools you have in this industry is yourself.
 Your music might be great, but that’s not what keeps people coming back for more.
 It’s your personality.
 It’s your beliefs.
 It’s the way you share pieces of yourself and by doing so invite your fans to feel less alone in their own actions, decisions, and understanding of the world.
+Here are some tips on how to build your tribe and get more fans.

 What sets you apart isn’t the music you make—it’s the person you are and how you convey that.